 "Bill Jones, the best heel roper in all southern Alberta, lay dying in the Driard Hotel at High River.
 The Doctor had been to see him and, as he paused at the Bar for a 'snifter' on his way out, he told Bob Kellock, the distinguished Bar Tender, that Bill's number was nearly up.
 This bothered Kellock and, wiping his hands on his apron, he went up to the sick man's room and said: 'Bill, Old Socks!
 I guess you're in pretty bad shape.
 I want you to do me a favour.'

-"Bill raised his head weakly from the pillow and said: 'Sure Bob, you've given me many a morning's mornings when I needed it.
+"Bill raised his head weakly from the pillow and said: 'Sure Bob, you've given me many a morning's morning when I needed it.
 I'll do whatever you want.'

 ' Then,' said Kellock, 'I would like to get you a Sky Pilot.'